The Verisk Speakers Bureau

 Topics: Excess and Surplus, Reinsurance, Global Insurance

-Maroun Mourad, President of ISO Commercial Lines, a Verisk Analytics business, is a data analytics and insurance industry executive.
+Maroun Mourad is president, Global Underwriting, leading Verisk’s businesses across life insurance, commercial lines underwriting in the United States, and property and casualty underwriting internationally.
 He has profitably grown businesses for 19 years in the U.S., UK, Europe, and emerging markets.

 While working at Gen Re, AIG, Arch, and Zurich, in leadership roles, Maroun served clients across underwriting (production & technical), operations, and general management.
 He led teams and P&Ls in personal and commercial lines spanning multiple customer segments, distribution channels, and cultures.
 Maroun’s laser focus on team building, customer centricity, and delivering quality results enabled business transformations in established, start-up, and turnaround environments.
 Maroun is an industry thought leader, public speaker, volunteer, and mentor.
 His first book, The Insurance Management Playbook: A Leader’s Guide, published in 2014, stands testament to his passion for the insurance business.
 He received his Bachelor of Arts and Juris Doctor degrees from the University of California, Berkeley.